cocos/cocos-docs/en/cocos-service/agora.md

-> **Note**: this version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/agora.html).
+> **Note**: this version of the documentation has been archived and is no longer maintained.
+Please move to the [latest version](https://service.cocos.com/document/en/agora.html).

 # Agora RTC Quick Start